morsky-cap/pdb2xyz/README.md

-# PDB2XYZ
+# Convert PDB → Coarse grined XYZ files

-Tool to convert atomistic protein structures to a coarse grained representation where residues are described by one or two beads only.
+Tool to convert atomistic protein structures to coarse grained representations where residues are reduced to one or two interactions siters.
-Meant to be used with Duello and/or Faunus with e.g. the Calvados force field.
+Meant to construct models for use with the Calvados force field in the Duello and Faunus software.

 ## Features